List of fascist movements: United States (1933-1941)

+Fascism in other countries

-Austria (1933–1945)
+Austria (1933–1938)

 Engelbert Dollfuß's idea of a "Ständestaat" was borrowed from Mussolini.
 Dollfuß dissolved parliament and established a clerical-fascist dictatorship which lasted until Austria was incorporated into Nazi Germany through the Anschluss of 1938.

 Brazil (1932–1938)

-Briefly, the regime of Getúlio Vargas aligned with Plínio Salgado's Integralist Party, a Brazilian fascist movement.
-Later Vargas launched his own cult of personality, that endures to this day, and took inspiration from Mussolini in a number of areas, such as labor law.
+Briefly, the regime of Getúlio Vargas aligned with Plínio Salgado's Integralist Party, a Brazilian "fascist" movement.
+Later Vargas launched his own cult of personality, and took inspiration from Mussolini in a number of areas, such as labor law.
 The Brazilian Consolidation of Labor Laws, a decree issued by Vargas in 1943, has been described as partly inspired by Mussolini's laws of 1927.